Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/strangler-pattern.md

 ---
-draft: true
-title: Strangler pattern
+Title: Strangler pattern
+Lead:
-description: This pattern is used to migrate functionality from an older app to a new one
+Description: This pattern is used to migrate functionality from an older app to a new one
-tags:
+Tags:
   - Architecture
   - Patterns
   - Microservices
-categories:
+Categories:
   - Pattern
+Draft: true
+Published: 13/04/2023
 ---

 This pattern is used to migrate functionality from an older app to a new one.
 Typically, this is done for a monolith to a microservices model but works for any app.